ernsasori1995/alx-pre_course/README.md

-This is super super cool!!
+This is my first readme
+It is so good